Persecution of Muslims

 The persecution of Muslims has been recorded throughout the history of Islam, beginning with its founding by Muhammad in the 7th century.

-In the early days of Islam in Mecca, pre-Islamic Arabia, the new Muslims were frequently subjected to abuse and persecution by the Meccans, known as the Mushrikun in Islam, who were adherents to polytheism.
-In the contemporary period, Muslims have faced religious restrictions in some countries.
-Various incidents of Islamophobia have also occurred.
+In the early days of Islam in pre-Islamic Arabia, the people who newly converted to Islam were discriminated by the Quraysh tribe, who were adherents of the traditional Arab religion of their time, going as far as spitting, boycotting, beating, and even murdering Muslims.
+They would also eventually go to war against Muslims for the sole reason that the Muslims did not adhere to their religion.
+In the medieval era, Muslims faced persecution in European monarchies, such as forced conversions in Spain and the Crusades.
+In the modern era, Muslims have faced persecutions as minor as being prohibited from wearing abayas in public schools, or as major as committing genocide against them.

 Medieval

 Early Islam

-In the early days of Islam in Mecca, the new Muslims were often subjected to abuse and persecution by the pagan Meccans (often called Mushrikin: the unbelievers or polytheists).
-Some were killed, such as Sumayya, the seventh convert to Islam, who was allegedly tortured first by Amr ibn Hisham.
-Even the Islamic prophet Muhammad was subjected to such abuse; while he was praying near the Kaaba, Uqba ibn Abu Mu'ayt threw the entrails of a sacrificed camel over him.
+In the early days of Islam in Mecca, the people who newly converted to Islam were often subjected to discrimination by the Meccans who had polytheistic views.
+The skirmishes led to the killing of Sumayya, who was the seventh convert to Islam, who was allegedly tortured by Amr ibn Hisham before his death.
+Muhammad was also subjected to such discrimination; while he was praying near the Kaaba, Uqba ibn Abu Mu'ayt threw the entrails of a sacrificed camel over him.
 Abu Lahab's wife Umm Jamil would regularly dump filth outside his door and placed thorns in the path to his house.

-Accordingly, if free Muslims were attacked, slaves who converted were subjected to far worse.
-The master of the Ethiopian Bilal ibn Rabah (who would become the first muezzin) would take him out into the desert in the boiling heat of midday and place a heavy rock on his chest, demanding that he forswear his religion and pray to the polytheists' gods and goddesses, until Abu Bakr bought him and freed him.
+On the same line, free Muslims were attacked and slaves who converted into Islam were subjected to harsher ordeals to enforce loyalty to erstwhile order of polytheism.
+Bilal ibn Rabah, who later become the first muezzin, was subjected to physical due to his defiance and was taken out into the desert ordered to forswear his religion and pray to the polytheists' gods and goddesses, until Abu Bakr bought him and freed him.